exercism/r/concepts/basics/about.md

 Functions can have zero or more arguments, separated by commas.
 Parentheses `()` are needed with `function()`, even if there are no parameters.

-Default values can be specified for function arguments, though these must come after any arguments without defaults.
+Default values can be specified for function arguments, though these must come after any arguments without defaults, and use `=` not `<-` to assign the default value.
 As a rather pointless example:

 ```R